MarwanELAdawy/BeatMix/README.md

 ## How To Begin

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/beat-mix/project-2-beat-mix-start.zip" target="_blank">here</a>.
-After downloading the zip folder, double click it to uncompress it and access the contents of this project.

 Once you have the project downloaded, you'll need to run some terminal commands to get the application started.
 First, open the root project directory in your terminal.
 Run `npm install` to install the dependencies of this project.
 Once it has finished installing, you can run `npm run start` to begin your server.
 You'll see `Server listening on port 4001` in the terminal.
 You'll have to have your server running to ensure that the code you write runs correctly and that you get to hear your drum beats!
 You can end your server process with a Ctrl + C shortcut in the terminal window.

 To see the application in its initial, non-working state, simply open **index.html** in a web browser.
 You will be writing JavaScript code that uses modern ES6 syntax.
 You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
 If your version of Chrome or Firefox is too old, correctly-written code may still not run as expected.
 The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.